skornehl/docker-workshop/template/md/ci/PITCHME.md

 @snap[west span-100]
 @ol[](false)
-- Start jenkins in docker
+- Start Jenkins in Docker
 - Connect to it using your browser
 - Add a freestyle job _hello_ with a shell command
 ```